 If your company is very large, you may require a larger JHSC to get fair representation.

 Companies with several hundred or thousands of employees are better served by larger JHSCs, because they are more representative of the entire workforce.
-Recall that the JHSC is in place to advocate for the workforce; so having only 2-3 workers represent 100s of employees is less effective than having 6 or 7 from different shifts.
+Recall that the JHSC is in place to advocate for the workforce; so having only 2-3 workers represent 100s of employees is less effective than having 6 or 7 from different shifts, areas, or locations.

 The more members you have certified, the more exposure your overall workforce has with health and safety; and that’s a good thing!

-If your JHSC terms of reference state three-year terms, and you have a number of employees joining the Committee and getting certified, then eventually your company will have many current and past JHSC members with a working knowledge of health and safety best practices, hazard recognition, and so on.
+If your JHSC terms of reference has length-specific terms, and you have a number of employees joining the Committee and getting certified, then eventually your company will have many current and past JHSC members with a working knowledge of health and safety best practices, hazard recognition, and so on.
 This benefits both workers and employers – it’s a win-win for everyone.